x02Sylvie/BSP-IID-NoDraw-Texture-Protection-Deobfuscator/README.md

 4. Deobfuscated map will be in newly created /finished directory

 # Bugs
-I didn't spend much time on this project which is why its output may lack accuracy but it was enough to work with for my purposes
+I didn't spend much time on this project which is why its output may lack accuracy but it was enough to work with for my purposes.
+You may need to fix up some things like triggers textures and such.

 # Credits
 https://developer.valvesoftware.com/wiki/Source_BSP_File_Format